ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

 	- `streamName`: The name of the stream (can be null).
 	- `category`: The category of the stream (can be null).
 	- `subscriberId`: Subscriber id of the webrtc player.
 You can pass subscriber id to .publish() and .play() methods in all SDKs.
-	- `timestamp`: The current server timestamp miliseconds as string.
+	- `timestamp`: The current server timestamp milliseconds as a string.

 9. **`subtrackAddedInTheMainTrack`**
-	- **Trigger**: Fired when a subtrack has been created within the main track.
-In video conferencing applications, this event signifies that a new stream has been started within the room.
-E.g. participant joined to the room
+	- **Trigger**: Fired when a sub-track has been created within the main track.
+In video conferencing applications, this event signifies that a new stream has been started within the room. e.g., The participant joined to the room
 	- **Payload (JSON)**:
 	```json
 	{